mostafa-abokhadra/backEndRef/dataBase/MYSQL/0-mysql-basics.md

 SELECT sum(sales) FROM table_name;
 SELECT score AS nums FROM second_table; --nums will be the name of the results SELECT MAX(score) AS winner FROM table_name;
-SELECT SUM(distinct score) FROM table_name -- here replicated score values will not be summed up SELECT score, count(score) AS number FROM second_table group by score ORDER BY score DESC;
+SELECT SUM(distinct score) FROM table_name -- here replicated score values will not be summed up cause of the word "distinct" SELECT score, count(score) AS number FROM second_table group by score ORDER BY score DESC;
 SELECT score, name FROM second_table WHERE name!='' ORDER BY score DESC;
 ```